walterhiggins/WMPJS/README.md

 ...
 There will be many more entries as there are many files bundled with ScriptCraft.

-The 'plugins' sub-folder in CraftBukkit is important.
+The *plugins* sub-folder in CraftBukkit is important.
 It's where all Minecraft Server plugins should be stored.
 This is true not just for ScriptCraft.jar but for all server plugins.
-If you save a Server plugin jar file to any other location except the plugins folder, then it will not be loaded when the minecraft server starts up.
-The minecraft server only looks in the plugins sub-folder for plugins to load at startup.
+If you save a Server plugin jar file to any other location except the plugins folder, then it will not be loaded when CraftBukkit starts.
+CraftBukkit only looks in the *plugins* folder for plugins to load at startup.

 ### Verifying ScriptCraft is installed.